epsil/epsil.github.io/gll/index.md

 (success '() "foo")
 ```

 The next step is to compare the beginning of the input against some match string.
-Let us create a general function `string`{.scheme} for constructing such a parser.
+Let us create a general function `string` for constructing such a parser.
 This function takes a matching string as input and returns a parser for matching against that string:

 ```scheme
 (define (string match)